torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

 11 - MMAP
    a memory mapped page
 12 - ANON
-   a memory mapped page that is not part of a file
+   a memory mapped page that is yest part of a file
 13 - SWAPCACHE
    page is mapped to swap space, i.e. has an associated swap entry 14 - SWAPBACKED